LSSTDESC/Style_Guide/README.md

 ## Origin

 The LSST DESC Style Guide is adapted with permission from the Planck Style Guide, which was produced by the Planck Collaboration.
-We are very grateful to the original authors, C. R. Lawrence, T. J. Pearson, Douglas Scott, L. Spencer, and A. Zonca, for allowing us to make our adaptation public under the [GPL 3.0 License](https://github.com/LSSTDESC/Style_Guide/blob/master/LICENSE).
+We are very grateful to the original authors, C. R. Lawrence, T. J. Pearson, D. Scott, L. Spencer, and A. Zonca, for allowing us to make our adaptation public under the [GPL 3.0 License](https://github.com/LSSTDESC/Style_Guide/blob/master/LICENSE).